jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 </div>

 #### (when north of the sun's path or directly on it)
-1. Position the watch dial vertically with the solar noon position at the top.
+1. Position the watch dial vertically with the solar noon time at the top.
 2. Tilt the dial away from you by an angle equal to your latitude.
 3. Rotate your body till the hour hand points toward the sun.<sup>a</sup>
-4. The dial's solar noon position now points southward<sup>b</sup>.
+4. You're now facing southward<sup>b</sup>.

 <sup>a</sup> If the sun is north of the equator, you can use a knife blade to
 cast a shadow on the hour hand as an alignment guide.
 Otherwise, it may be